prashik24/Flipkart-Clone/Readme.md

-hii everhoo yone  hello bdjdj ello hello everyone how arre you guys how are you guys  hello eveyone how are you gusys  hello  hello gu hii hhow are you guys helloe
+hii everhoo yone  hello bdjdj ello hello everyone how arre you guys how are you guys  hello eveyone how are you gusys  hello  hello gu hii hhow are you guys helloe  hellow

 welcome everyone how are you guys hiile is everything fine between you both ?? bolo na b heemwndmwdhai why